Tag: Good News

 Jeremiah 31:31–34; Psalm 51:1–12; John 12:20–33 (read online ⧉)

-Now, however, Greeks wanted to Jesus.
-Being called Greeks, it is quite likely that they weren’t from nearby, but had come to the to (probably being converts to Judaism).
+Now, however, Greeks wanted to meet Jesus.
+Being called Greeks, it is quite likely that they weren’t from nearby, but had come to the Temple to worship (probably being converts to Judaism).
 In other words, Jesus was no longer just locally known.
 From a strictly logical standpoint, we know that the religious leaders were trying to get rid of Jesus, how much more so when the “tourists” start asking for Jesus.

 1. What do we do when “the tourists” start asking us about Jesus?